kyma-incubator/compass/components/director/cmd/tenantfetcher/README.md

 Tenant Fetcher requires access to:
 1. Configured PostgreSQL database with the imported Director's database schema.
-2. API that can be called to fetch tenant Events.
+2. API that can be called to fetch tenant events.
 For details about implementing the Tenant Events API that the Tenant Fetcher can consume, see [this](https://github.com/kyma-incubator/compass/blob/master/docs/compass/03-tenant-fetching.md) document.

 ## Configuration